-- Travel Benefits: This card’s travel benefits include up to 2 free checked bags per flight and a lack of change fees.
+- Travel Benefits: This card’s travel benefits include up to two free checked bags per flight and a lack of change fees.

 - Credit Required: This card requires excellent credit.

 - Potential for Companion Pass Status.
-Although it takes a lot of spending and/or flying to achieve, Companion Pass status is amazingly valuable for customers who do have the wherewithal to earn it.
-It’s especially useful for couples who travel together often, since there’s no limit to how many times it can be invoked in a calendar year.
+Although it takes a lot of spending or flying to achieve, Companion Pass status is amazingly valuable for customers who do have the wherewithal to earn it.
+It’s especially useful for couples who travel together often since there’s no limit to how many times it can be invoked in a calendar year.
 This type of frequent traveler perk, which can theoretically be worth thousands of dollars, is rare in the competitive air travel business.
-One popular, and inferior, alternative is Alaska Airlines’ $121 companion airfare benefit.
+One popular and inferior alternative is Alaska Airlines’ $121 companion airfare benefit.

 - Earn 2x Points on All Southwest Purchases.
 This card earns double points on all direct Southwest and partner purchases, not just airfare.
 In-flight entertainment, food and drink, vacation packages, gift cards, hotel nights, rental cars, and more all earn double points.
 By contrast, Alaska Airlines Visa Signature‘s 3x point benefit applies only to airfare, vacation packages, and cargo shipments, while United MileagePlus Explorer‘s double-point benefit applies only to airfare purchases made directly with the airline.